pivotal-cf/areas-of-contribution/README.md

 ## How to interpret "frequency" & "impact"

-**Frequecy** & **impact** are similar to [outputs & outcomes](https://hbr.org/2012/11/its-not-just-semantics-managing-outcomes). **Frequency** is important, it describes the consistency of a pivot's efforts. **Impact** is related and perhaps more important, it speaks to whether these efforts were effective.
+All checkboxes are optional.
+Only check boxes for what's been observed and is applicable.

 ### FREQUENCY

 - Have you observed a pivot do this?
   - Don't check anything unless you have
   - When you observed this:
     - Did it require prompting?
 Check "Only when asked"
     - Is consistent & unprompted?
 Check "Appropriately"
     - Have they sometimes needed prompting?
 Check "Occassionaly"
-    - Is it more nuanced?
-Use a combination of these boxes

 ### IMPACT